google/WebFundamentals/src/content/en/fundamentals/accessibility/a11y-for-teams.md

 When you change the content of the page, it's important to direct the user's attention by moving focus.
-A classic example of when this technique is useful is opening a modal dialog.
-If a user relying on a keyboard presses a button to open a dialog and their focus _is not_ moved into the dialog element, then their only course of action is to tab through the entire site until they eventually can interact with the new control.
+A classic example of when this technique is useful is when opening a modal dialog.
+If a user relying on a keyboard presses a button to open a dialog and their focus _is not_ moved into the dialog element, then their only course of action is to tab through the entire site until they eventually find the new control.
 By moving focus into the new content as soon as it appears, you can improve the efficiency of these users’ experiences.

 <div class="video-wrapper-full-width">
   <iframe class="devsite-embedded-youtube-video" data-video-id="JS68faEUduk"